sirisian/ecmascript-types/decoratorreplacement.md

 1. **Preprocessor resolution.** Imports tagged `preprocessor: true` are fetched and evaluated before the host module is parsed.
-The LOADER blocks on this the way it blocks for top-level await — but the module itself cannot await, since §7.4 gives evaluation no asynchronous capability.
-Its import clause fixes the replacement names for the whole module (§4.1).
+The LOADER blocks on this the way it blocks for top-level await â€” but the module itself cannot await, since Â§7.4 gives evaluation no asynchronous capability.
+Its import clause fixes the replacement names for the whole module (Â§4.1).
 2. **Expansion.** The host module is pre-parsed far enough to find decoration boundaries; each replacement decorator is called with the tokens it decorates;
-   the returned stream is spliced. **Nothing is re-lexed** — the splice is already tokens — so the engine walks the returned stream for nested decorators and repeats.
-See §5.
+   the returned stream is spliced. **Nothing is re-lexed** â€” the splice is already tokens â€” so the engine walks the returned stream for nested decorators and repeats.
+See Â§5.
-3. **Compilation.** The expanded stream is parsed, **then checked, then compiled**. §7.6 fixes that order normatively: the checker sees only expanded code, and never an unexpanded decoration.
+3. **Compilation.** The expanded stream is parsed, **then checked, then compiled**. Â§7.6 fixes that order normatively: the checker sees only expanded code, and never an unexpanded decoration.
 A type error inside generated code is reported through the spans its tokens carry.

-**Phases 1 and 2 are subject to COMPILE-TIME EVALUABILITY** (§7.4): a preprocessor module and every decorator it exports must be evaluable, so neither can NAME the clock, randomness, I/O or ambient state.
+**Phases 1 and 2 are subject to COMPILE-TIME EVALUABILITY** (Â§7.4): a preprocessor module and every decorator it exports must be evaluable, so neither can NAME the clock, randomness, I/O or ambient state.
 The constraint covers evaluation as well as expansion, because a module that could fetch while